Bouncyrock/TaleSpire-Beta-AssetRequests/README.md

 We'll be sorting by the :thumbsup:[thumbs up reaction] internally, so this is used to gauge interest.

 **Disclaimer:**
 _We do have an internal list of things we want to create, so the items on this list will be treated as wishes.
-It will help us prioritize, but it could also inspire us to push for things listed here._
+It will help us prioritize, but it could easily inspire us to push for things listed here._